donggiangthai/udacity-project/README.md

 # Initializing environment

-Create a file called `credentials` and store the aws key as the `default` profile on your `.aws` folder inside of the `%USERPROFILE%`.
+Create a file called `credentials` and store the aws key as the `default` profile on your `.aws` folder inside the `%USERPROFILE%`.
 If the `.aws` not exist, create one.
 Using `Ctrl+R` and enter the `%USERPROFILE%` to redirect you into the user folder.

 Here is the sample of `credentials` file